BSVino/MathForGameDevelopers/Readme.md

 		}
 	}

-This format is used for things like shader .txt files (see below) and material .mat files.
+This format is used for things like shader .txt files.

+**include** and **lib** - This code depends on some third party libraries, and they can be found here.

 Compiling
 ---------